220328-uta-sh-net-ext/Daniel-Oszczapinski/Training practise/1-CSharp/QC-Questions-Week-B.md

             - RemoveFirst() - Removes the node at the start of the LinkedList.
             - RemoveLast() - Removes the node at the end of the LinkedList.

-8. What is Exeption Handeling?
+<font size="4"> <span style="color: orange;">8.
+What is Exeption Handeling?</span></font>

-    - An [exception] is an event that occurs during the execution of a program that distrupts the normal flow of instructions
+    - An [exception] is an event that occurs during the execution of a program that distrupts the normal flow of the program

     - [Errors] - A serious problem that for the most part cannot be handled by the developer -They are fatal to the program at runtime
     - 3 types of errors
         - [Usage-error] - error in your program logic and can be solve by modifying/restructuring your code
-        - [Program-Error] - run-time error that cannot be avoided even with a bug-free code (Ex: Your SDK is corrupt and can't compile or translate it to machine code properly)
+        - [Program-Error] - run-time error that cannot be avoided even with a bug-free code (Ex: Your SDK(software development kit) is corrupt and can't compile or translate it to machine code properly)
         - [System-Failures] - run-time error that cannot be handled programmatically in a meaninful way (Ex: your ram hardware is faulty)

-    - [Exception-Handling] - by handling exceptions gracefully so the user is provided with information as to why the application is not responding as anticipated for better user experience.
+    - [Exception-Handling] - by handling exceptions gracefully so the user is provided with information as to why the application is not responding as anticipated this is for better user experience.
-    - Using a [try-catch-block] and optionally finally block, The catch block will then "catch" that exception and will run instead its block of code which can tell the use how to fix their problem.
+    - you can Use a [try-catch-block] to handle exceptions, which consists of a try block and The catch block will then "catch" that exception and will run the developers block of code which can tell the user how to fix their problem.
-    - You can [throw-an-exception] yourself in your code by using the throw keyword
+    - by Using [throw-an-exception] yourself in your code by using the throw keyword
     - General rule is the most [specific] exception should be the very first catch block and the least specific exception is at the very last catch block.